mariana-rusu/JiraUserStories/README.md

 * Users can update details on an existing user story
 * User can delete user story

-### Usage
-* Run npm start:dev to start the application.
-* Connect to the API using Postman on port 7066.
 ### API Endpoints
 | HTTP Verbs | Endpoints                    | Action                                     |
 |------------|------------------------------|--------------------------------------------|